 Since LEDs are known for their robustness and longer operating life, using just about any circuit or component with them can negatively impact their reliability.
-To achieve the maximum luminous output, LED manufacturers tend to use high efficiency LED drivers, which are designed with long-life capacitors.
+To achieve the maximum luminous output, LED manufacturers [To find the complete list of LED Light manufacturers in India click here] tend to use high efficiency LED drivers, which are designed with long-life capacitors.
 Among all the electronic components used in an LED driver, capacitors have the highest failure rates as they are more vulnerable to electrical, mechanical or environmental overstress, though they are extremely reliable when used correctly.

 Capacitors are generally used in LED drivers for smoothening and reducing the ripple coming from the power supply.
 Selecting the right capacitors for LED lighting systems helps in avoiding flickering, eliminates excessive heat, and ensures longevity of the LED lights.

 In order to pick a suitable capacitor, one important factor that should be kept in mind is its voltage rating.
 Each capacitor comes with a maximum voltage rating and therefore, while selecting a capacitor for LEDs, do factor the amount of voltage applied across the capacitor.
 The working voltage of all capacitors depends entirely on the type of dielectric material being used and its thickness.